Can Red Eared Slider Turtles Lay Eggs In Water?

 Check the egg laying box more frequently than you try to check her belly for lumps.
 The idea is to make her comfortable and leave her alone.

-How To Create The Right Place For A Red Eared Slider Turtle To Lay Eggs?
+Create The Right Place To Lay Eggs

 You can create the right place for the slider to lay eggs by focusing on the soil, temperature, heat, and space.
 Here’s how can do it: